NisalG/laravel-crud-api-be/README.md

         - Configure AWS SES configuration: `config/services.php` (to get from `.env` already available)
         - Update `.env` File
     - SQS (Simple Queue Service)
+        - See *Scheduling* section as well.
         - Send and Recive messages methods in service class: `app\Services\AWSService.php` >> `sendMessageToSQSQueue()` & `receiveMessagesFromSQSQueue()`
         - Define Routes: `routes\api_v2.php`
         - Configure AWS SQS as a queue driver in `config/queue.php` >> `connections` array
         - Update `.env` File
         - If using the AWSService Class to Send and Recive messages in controller actions: `app\Http\Controllers\Api\V2\AWSController.php` >> `sendSQSMessage()` & `receiveSQSMessages()`
         - If queuing a Laravel job:-------to do
-            - Using SQS in a Job - Create a job that will be pushed to the SQS queue: `php artisan make:job SendEmailJob`
+            - Using SQS in a Job - Create a job that will be pushed to the SQS queue: `php artisan make:job SendSQSEmailJob`
             -
             - Run/Start the queue worker to process jobs from the SQS queue: `php artisan queue:work`
+    - Redis Caching setting up on EC2 instance with Amazon Linux OS - See *Caching with Redis* section
 - **CI/CD Implementation**
-    - CI/CD with buildspec.yml (AWS CodeBuild, Pipeline, Elasticbeanstalk, IAM, S3 will be used)
+    - CI/CD with buildspec.yml (AWS CodeBuild, Pipeline, Elasticbeanstalk, IAM, S3, RDS, EC2, CloudFront, ECS, Route53 will be used)
         - See `buildspec.yml`
     - Elasticbeanstalk Extensions (.ebexensions)
         - .ebextensions/enable-laravel-log-file-writable.config